wclr/cycle-hmr/README.md

 ```

 If you don't use `include/exclude` options, no modules will be processed by default.
-But you may mark files individually with comment on the top:
+But you can mark files individually with comment on the top:
  ```js
  /* @cycle-hmr */
  ```